ymzong/password-guessability/README.md

 # password-guessability
-Password Guessability Project for F15 08-731
+This repository is for Password Guessability with Markov Model project for F15 08-731.

+For detailed information about the project, please check out our final-poster/ and final-report/.
+Feel free to reach out if you have any questions!